⌛️ FLASH SALE ENDS MONDAY! ⌛️

 To Elba Island!

 Meet your host at Pisa Airport and drive to the coastal town of Piombino for your ferry journey to Elba.
-Elba is one of eight islands in the pristine Tuscan Archipelago National Park, the second-largest marine park in Europe.
+Elba is one of seven islands in the pristine Tuscan Archipelago National Park, the second-largest marine park in Europe.
 Here the crystalline seas, secluded coves and lush mountains remain pretty much off the international tourist radar.
-Settle in your comfortable hotel, take a walk to the nearby beach, then enjoy an Italian feast with your fellow travellers whilst you hear all about the adventure ahead.
+Settle in your comfortable hotel, take a walk to the nearby beach, then enjoy dinner with your fellow travellers whilst you hear all about the adventure ahead.

 Day 2